Tunable Luminescence From a Single Free-Base Porphyrin Molecule By Controlled Access to Optically Active States: Methods

 SPM measurements were performed using a CreaTec Fischer \& Co.
-GmbH scanning probe microscopy at liquid helium temperatures (\(T < 5 \, \text{K}\)) under ultrahigh vacuum (\(p < 2 \times 10^{-10} \, \text{mbar}\)).
+GmbH scanning probe microscope at liquid helium temperatures (\(T < 5 \, \text{K}\)) under ultrahigh vacuum (\(p < 2 \times 10^{-10} \, \text{mbar}\)).
 STM and STS measurements performed with a FEMTO-DLPCA200 preamplifier with a gain of 10$^{9}$ A/V. Light collection from the STM tunnel junction is done with a silver off-axis parabolic mirror that has a focal length of 33.8 mm and a diameter of 1 inch with an incident angle of 60 degrees and an estimated numerical aperture of 0.4.
-Optical spectra were collected through a fiber collimator using a Teledyne Princeton Instruments SpectraPro HRS 300 spectrograph, equipped with an LN-cooled PyLoN 400BR eXcelon detector with an estimated spectral resolution of $\sim$4 nm and $\sim$2 nm after diffracted from a grating of 150 l/mm (\figref{2}b, \figref{3}b/c, \figref{4}a/b) and 600 l/mm (\figref{1}c), respectively.
-A pure Ag wire tip was used for all STM and STML measurements and was prepared by repeated indentations into the metallic substrate and voltage pulses.
-The optical response of the STM tip was adjusted by repeated indentation until a plasmonic emission spectra measured on the bare Ag surface at +2.5\,V on Ag(111) or -2.5\,V on Ag(110) overlapped with the spectral emission of the \TBP\ molecule.
-For STML spectra displaying the full spectral range of emission for \TBP\ and \Pc\ are normalized by the tip-specific plasmonic response present at the time of measurement to account for intensity variations of the junction response.
+Optical spectra were collected through a fiber collimator using a Teledyne Princeton Instruments SpectraPro HRS 300 spectrograph, equipped with an LN-cooled PyLoN 400BR eXcelon detector with an estimated spectral resolution of $\sim$4 nm and $\sim$2 nm after diffracted from a grating of 150 l/mm (\figref{2}b, \figref{3}b/c, \figref{4}a/b) and 600 l/mm (\figref{1}b), respectively.
+A Ag wire tip was used for all STM and STML measurements and was prepared by repeated indentations into the metallic substrate and voltage pulses.
+The optical response of the STM tip was optimized by repeated indentation until a plasmonic emission spectra measured on the bare Ag surface at +2.5\,V on Ag(111) or -2.5\,V on Ag(110) overlapped with the spectral emission of the \TBP\ molecule.
+Each STML emission spectra is normalized by the tip-specific plasmonic response present at the time of measurement to account for intensity variations of the junction response.
+For hyper-resolved fluorescence mapping individual STML spectra are recorded at constant tip height on a dense grid with drift correction.